SuperDARN/pydarn/docs/user/grid.md

 and a time or record number projected onto a polar format plot in [AACGMv2](http://superdarn.thayer.dartmouth.edu/aacgm.html) coordinates.

 Currently, grid plots in pyDARN get geomagnetic positions of the gridded data in [`mlon` and `mlat`](https://pypi.org/project/aacgmv2/) from the GRID file, which uses AACGMv2 coordinates.
-In the future, pyDARN will also generate the geographic position of the data points, which will bring support for not standard gridded vector layouts.
+In the future, pyDARN will also generate the geographic position of the data points, which will bring support for non-standard gridded vector layouts.

 ### Basic usage